-Jeremy D'Entremont has written more than a dozen books and 300 articles on lighthouse history and other maritime topics.
-He is the official historian of the American Lighthouse Foundation and the founder of Friends of Portsmouth Harbor Lighthouses.
-D'Entremont has lectured and narrated cruises from Maine to California, and his photographs have appeared in many books and magazines.
-He is also editor of the website "New England Lighthouses: A Virtual Guide" at www.newenglandlighthouses.net.
+Jeremy D'Entremont has written more than 20 books and hundreds of articles on lighthouse history and other maritime topics.
+He is the president and historian of the American Lighthouse Foundation and the founder of Friends of Portsmouth Harbor Lighthouses.
+He is also the historian for the U.S. Lighthouse Society and host of the podcast "Light Hearted."
+D'Entremont has lectured and narrated cruises from Maine to California, and he has appeared on national TV and radio discussing lighthouse history.
+He is editor of the website "New England Lighthouses: A Virtual Guide" at www.newenglandlighthouses.net.
 He emphasizes the rich human history of lighthouse keepers and their families in his presentations.

 ContactJeremy D'EntremontPortsmouth, NH email@example.comHome: 603-431-9155Cell: 603-828-9243